Multivariate subjective fiducial inference: Open issues

-As was illustrated in Section~\ref{sec10}, when applying subjective fiducial inference as defined in the present paper to the univariate case as specified in Section~\ref{sec8}, it is not necessary that the fiducial statistic is a sufficient statistic for the unknown parameter $\theta_1$, since if a single sufficient statistic for $\theta_1$ does not exist, it can be defined to be any one-to-one function of a unique maximum likelihood estimator of $\theta_1$.
-This represents a departure from standard fiducial inference which may have some impact on the issue that has just been raised, but which nevertheless substantially opens up the range of applications of the methodology that has been discussed.
+As was illustrated in Section~\ref{sec10}, when applying subjective fiducial inference as defined in the present paper to the univariate case as specified in Section~\ref{sec8}, it is not necessary that the fiducial statistic is a sufficient statistic for the unknown parameter $\theta_j$, since if a univariate sufficient statistic for $\theta_j$ does not exist, it can be defined to be any one-to-one function of a unique maximum likelihood estimator of $\theta_j$.
+This represents a departure from standard fiducial inference which, as is easy to see, will have some consequences in terms of the coherency issue that has just been raised, but which nevertheless substantially opens up the range of applications of the methodology that has been discussed.
 It is left as an open issue as to whether and by how much subjective fiducial inference could perform better in some cases if the fiducial statistic was allowed to be another type of non-sufficient statistic.

 Finally we note that, in general, it would appear that subjective fiducial inference is more computationally demanding than Bayesian inference.
-However, similar to what has been seen in recent years in relation to Bayesian inference, it would be expected that advances with respect to the computational aspects of subjective fiducial inference will gradually extend its range of applications as well as improving the sophistication of the kind of numerical approximations upon which it is clearly going to depend.
+However, on the basis of what has been seen in recent years in relation to Bayesian inference, it is reasonable to anticipate that major advances could be achieved with respect to the computational aspects of subjective fiducial inference, which will gradually extend its range of applications, as well as improving the accuracy by which the kind of functions on which it relies can be approximated.